A bust of Marsha P. Johnson went up near the Stonewall Inn as a tribute to the transgender activist – KION546

 The NYC Parks Department told CNN it doesn’t have the final say in how long the bust will stay up, given the area’s inclusion in a national monument.
 The National Parks Service did not immediately respond to a request for comment.

-Pallotta created the bust with the help of Tourmaline, an activist and filmmaker who archived hundreds of photos of Johnson and helped Pallotta get a feel for Johnson’s features from every angle, Pallotta told CNN.
+Pallotta created the bust using the work of Tourmaline, an activist and filmmaker who archived hundreds of photos of Johnson, which helped Pallotta get a feel for Johnson’s features from every angle, Pallotta told CNN.

 The portrait, Pallotta said, is “almost an idealized depiction” of her features, designed to portray her “as an elevated being.”